Binary economics: Productiveness vs. productivity

 Roth criticised the shovel example on the basis that the shovel is not a factor of production independent of human capital because somebody invented it, and the shovel cannot act independently: the physical productiveness of the shovel before labour is added to it is zero.

+Early economists such as Ricardo and Smith had capital as a subset of the Labor Theory of Value as in their time most work was labor intensive, with only about 5% of the Agricultural Age economy based on capital, outside of land.
+Karl Marx copied the Labor Theory of Value, even though by his time, the Industrial Age had advanced to the point that a steam thresher was featured at the Paris World's Fair that could do the work of 30 to 40 laborers in the same year Marx's Das Kapital was published.

 Kelso used the concept of productiveness to support his theory of distributive justice, arguing that as capital increasingly substitutes for labor: "workers can legitimately claim from their aggregate labor only a decreasing percentage of total output", implying they would need to acquire capital holdings to maintain their level of income.
 In The Capitalist Manifesto, Kelso boldly asserted: